OryxProject/oryx/src/site/markdown/docs/admin.md

 Where a Kafka broker or Zookeeper server is called for, you can and should specify a comma-separated list of `host:port` pairs where there are multiple hosts.
 Example: `your-zk-1:2181,your-zk-2:2181`.

+Also note whether your Zookeeper instance is using a chroot path.
+This is simply a path suffixed to the host:port, like `your-zk:2181/your-chroot`.
+It is often `/kafka` if it is set, and this is the default on Cloudera's distribution, in some versions.
+You can omit this if you are not using a chroot.

+Note: if you have multiple Zookeeper servers, and a chroot, only add the chroot once, at the end:
+`your-zk-1:2181,your-zk-2:2181/kafka`

 ## Java

 Java 8 (JRE) needs to be installed on all nodes on the cluster.
 Cluster processes